I have been an independent stock trader for the majority of my adult life. I have no formal finance education. I was an English major.

 I don’t feel guilty about assigning her the task.

-Gracie is like having a better version of 1,000 of me at your beckon call, 24/7/365, helping to ingest and interpret these documents with speed and accuracy impossible for humans.
+Gracie is like having a better version of 1,000 of me at your beck and call, 24/7/365, helping to ingest and interpret these documents with speed and accuracy impossible for humans.
 Make no mistake, Gracie is taking this job away from me.
 Thank heaven!